gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 the congestion control is exactly the same as how specified in {{RFC9260}}.

-## ICMP Considerations {#icmp}

-The SCTP implementation will be responsible for handling ICMP messages and their validation as specified in {{RFC9260}} Section 10.
-This means that the ICMP validation needs to be done in relation to the actual sent SCTP packets with the DTLS chunk and not the unprotected payload.

 ## Path Selection Considerations {#multipath}

 When an Association is multihomed there are multiple paths between